Summary

 1. Lucidchart Pro - Advanced features for matrix and complex org charts.
 Real-time teamwork and data integration.

 2. OrgChart Software - Specialized org chart software helps private ownership firms align teams.
-Promote transparency with real-time metrics for data-driven decisions.
+Promotes transparency with real-time metrics for data-driven decisions.

 3. Visio expert - Microsoft's advanced diagramming tool.
 Best for enterprise-level org charts with detailed data.